 prefix you won’t be able to import them more than once at the same level because they would have the same handle and overwrite each other.

-Fields can be required, enforcing the need for content creators fill them out before saving or publishing.
+Fields can have various validation rules applied to them, enforcing the need for content creators to fill them out in a specific way before saving or publishing.

-While configuring a field, switch to the Validation tab and add the rule for
+While configuring a field, switch to the Validation tab where you can choose from any built in Laravel rule.

 Here’s a peek at how that YAML is structured.